Robert Charles Bates: Career

 He was appointed in 1888 as a professor at Claflin University, and as the superintendent of manual training in carpentry, drafting, and architecture (which included various titles held), and his selection for the role had been determined by the Freedmen's Aid Society and the Southern Education Society.
 By fall of 1890, Bates was teaching architectural drawing at Claflin, and is believed to be the first Black teacher of architecture at a HBU.
 Two years later he published a textbook based on his class lectures, it may be the first architecture book authored by an African American.

 In 1895 until 1896, he travelled for one year and studied in technical schools across Europe.

 Bates moved to Upstate New York in order to start the manual training department and teach mechanical drawing at Elmira Reformatory, from 1897 to 1900.
 Followed by teaching vocational trade at the Tome School for Boys (later Jacob Tome Institute) in Port Deposit, Maryland.
 He remained at Tome School until his retirement in 1940.
 Bates died on May 2, 1950, in a nursing home in Spencer, New York.

 Bates' profile was included in the biographical dictionary African American Architects: A Biographical Dictionary, 1865–1945 (2004) by Dreck Spurlock Wilson.
-However many of the biographical details of Bate's life in Wilson's book were unknown or uncertain at the time of publishing, including his circumstances in death.
+However, many of the biographical details of Bates's life in Wilson's book were unknown or uncertain at the time of publishing, including the circumstances of hisn death.